sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MAY cryptographically bind Refresh Tokens to the specific Client instance (see also [[?OAuth2.1]], Section 6.1); other methods to create sender-constrained Refresh Tokens MAY be applied as well.

-For security reasons, Refresh Tokens that are not sender-constrained MUST be one-time-use, i.e. with every Access Token refresh response the OpenID Provider can issue a new Refresh Token and MUST invalidate the previous Refresh Token (see also [[?OAuth2.1]], Section 6.1).
+For security reasons, Refresh Tokens that are not sender-constrained MUST be one-time-use, i.e. with every Access Token refresh response the OpenID Provider can issue a new Refresh Token and MUST invalidate the previous Refresh Token (see also [[RFC6819]], Section 5.2.2.3 and [[?OAuth2.1]], Section 6.1).

 Refresh Tokens MUST expire if the Client has been inactive for some time, i.e., the Refresh Token has not been used to obtain fresh Access Tokens for some time.
 The expiration time is at the discretion of the OpenID Provider, but MUST NOT exceed a maximum of 6 hours, preferably shorter.